HighRollerJellyfish/ClassHelper/CONTRIBUTING.md

    new commit.
 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.

+## Submitting Issues

+Issues should be submitted with a detailed description with:

+  - Whether the issue is a feature request, bug, refactor, documentation
+  - The "story point" value.
+The estimated difficulty using the 1, 2, 3, 5, 8, 13, 21... scale
+  - The specific requirements that must be met before the issue can be considered "done"
+  - If there are any dependencies on other issues that must be met before this issue can be resolved, list those dependencies.

 ## Detailed Workflow

 ### Fork the repo